Prairie Fire Organizing Committee: Origins

+Subsequent history

 Much of the work of Prairie Fire focused on international solidarity.
 In 1976, the Committee joined the "July 4th Coalition" which was a larger solidarity alliance of a variety of leftist organizations including the Palestine Liberation Organization and the Puerto Rican Solidarity Committee as part of an effort of organizing counterdemonstrations for the official U.S. governmental commemorations of the Bicentennial.